djh1997/djh1997/quotes/quotes.md

 'Does a falling tree in the forest make a sound when there is no one to hear?'
-Which says something about the nature of philoso-phers, because there is always someone in a forest.
+Which says something about the nature of philosophers, because there is always someone in a forest.
 Things just happen, one after another.
 They don't care who knows.
-But history ,ah, history is differ-ent.
+But history ,ah, history is different.
 History has to be observed.
 Otherwise it's not history.
 It's just ,well, things happening one after another.